PsorTheDoctor/clone-coding-task/README.md

+# UART Device Control

-The HTTP server that allows to read data and control embedded device connected via UART interface.
+HTTP server that allows to read data and control and embedded device connected via UART interface.